-There has been a tribe of Woodpigeons living around the back gardens since at least 1995.
-Large and stately, they are placid around other birds but can be quite fierce with each other, or where food is concerned.
+The Woodpigeon coo is strangely hypnotic.
+Large and stately, like feathered cruise ships, they have a presence about them.
+They are placid around other birds but can be quite fierce with each other, or where food is concerned.
 They were especially fond of pecking elderberries from our old Elder tree, venturing far out onto the tips of the branches to reach them.

 SUMO WRESTLING WOODPIGEONS